refresh-bio/vclust/README.md

 ```

 > [!NOTE]
+> Please see: 7.
+Limitations

+## 7. Limitations

-> Vclust is efficient for comparing genome sequences of diverse viruses across a wide range of sequence identities.
-However, its computational performance may decline with very large datasets of highly similar or nearly identical genomes (e.g., tens of thousands from the same species).
-After prefiltering, numerous sequence pairs may still require alignment and clustering, leading to increased RAM usage and longer run times.
+Vclust is efficient for comparing genome sequences of diverse viruses across a wide range of sequence identities.
+However, RAM usage and running time may increase drastically in case of very large datasets of highly similar or nearly identical genomes (e.g., hundreds of thousands from the same species).

-## 7. Test
+## 8. Test

 To ensure that Vclust works as expected, you can run tests using [pytest](https://docs.pytest.org/).